flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 !!! info ""
     Currently only available in the Development version of the aircraft.

-    Due to MSFS limitations you are unable to talk and hear your mic transmissions for PA announcements.
-However you can use 3rd party addons to allow this functionality.
+    Due to MSFS limitations you are unable to talk and hear your mic transmissions for PA announcements, but you can use 3rd party addons to integrate this functionality.

     [A32NX Flight Deck API](/fbw-a32nx/a32nx-api/a32nx-flightdeck-api/#rmp){ .md-button }